convertigo/convertigo-doc/operating-guide/installing-convertigo-server/index.md

 #### minimum Convertigo server

-On a linux server with docker installed and running you can start a container with the minimum Convertigo MBaaS server.
-Convertigo MBaaS uses images' /workspace directory to store configuration file and deployed projects as an Docker volume.
+On a linux server with docker installed and running you can start a container with the minimum Convertigo server.
+Convertigo uses images' /workspace directory to store configuration file and deployed projects as an docker volume.

 $ docker run --name C8O -d -p 28080:28080 convertigo

-You can access the Server admin console on http://[dockerhost]:28080/convertigo and login using the default credentials: admin / admin
+You can access the server admin console on http://[dockerhost]:28080/convertigo and login using the default credentials: admin / admin

 #### Link Convertigo to a CouchDB database for FullSync

-If you need fullsync functions, Convertigo MBaaS FullSync module uses Apache CouchDB as NoSQL repository.
+If you need fullsync functions, Convertigo FullSync module uses Apache CouchDB as NoSQL repository.
 You can use the couchdb docker image and link to it convertigo this way:

 Launch CouchDB container and name it 'fullsync'

 $ docker run -d --name fullsync couchdb:2.3.1

 Then launch Convertigo and link it to the running 'fullsync' container.
-Convertigo MBaaS sever will automatically use it as its fullsync repository.
+Convertigo server will automatically uses it as its fullsync repository.

 $ docker run -d --name C8O --link fullsync:couchdb -p 28080:28080 convertigo